RWS/studio-api-docs/apiconcepts/translationmemory/adding_tm_fields.md

 ```
 ***

-Note that picklist and text fields can allow for only a single value or for multiple values, e.g. if a translation unit can be associated with several customers or project ids.
-In the above example we define the fields as multiple.
+Picklist and text fields can allow a single value or multiple values.
+Use multiple values when a translation unit can be associated with several customers or project IDs, as in this example.

-Putting it All Together
+## Putting it All Together
---

-The complete class should now look as shown below:
+The complete class should now look like this:

 # [C#](#tab/tabid-4)
 ```cs